 Beyond this, FFVT supports the networking of academic staff from different fields of study on topics of Forced Migration and Refugee Studies.
 This includes the exchange of experiences in (hybrid) teaching, successful teaching formats and, in the mid-term, the placement of practitioners from areas related to forced displacement outside academia as teachers for courses.

-You will soon find an overview of programmes of study on this topic here.
+Interested in studying a Master’s programme related to refugee and forced migration studies in Germany?
+Here your find an overview (partly in German) (PDF-Download available, in German).
 Should we have overlooked your courses, please do not hesitate to write to us, and we will add them to our overview.